 Teaching is carried out by appropriately qualified and experienced lecturers.
 A typical teaching week at Level 5 will have up to 17 teaching contact hours, with additional optional hours if you take up career-enhancing opportunities offered by University College Birmingham.

 - Large group teaching - 5 hours of lectures in lecture rooms

-- Smaller group teaching - 7 hours of teaching in smaller groups (some computer-based activities) and discussing topics relevant to the module
+- Smaller group teaching - 7 hours of teaching in smaller groups (some computer-based activities) and discussing topics relevant to the modules

 In addition, you are expected to commit to approximately 20 hours a week of your own study time in preparation for teaching sessions and preparing for and completing assessment.
-UCB Online provides a 24 hour access to learning and support material.
+Canvas, our virtual learning platform, provides 24-hour access to learning and support materials.

 An estimated breakdown of the assessment for this course is as follows:

 Please note that the information provided above is indicative only and actual timetables and assessment regimes will be issued to students at induction.

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

 Level 5 (Year 2)

 Academic: A relevant HNC, Certificate of Higher Education or a higher level qualification in the areas of Aviation Operations, Air Transport Management or Air Transport Operations and Tourism, with 120 credits.